Home > GPU > GPU Buyer's Guide

 Before you get a GPU for your professional setup, make sure that the card is compatible with the software programs that you are planning to use.
 For instance, the ANSYS software is better compatible with NVIDIA’s CUDA cores.
 So be sure to look at the software you want to run and any specific GPU system requirements or recommendations provided by the software publisher.

-The best GPU for engineering for you will be the one that handles your specific tasks without issue and efficiently.
+The best GPU for you will be the one that handles your specific tasks without issue and efficiently.
 If you are unsure whether a specific graphics card is suitable, do contact support for the software publisher – or else you can check for hardware certification information, like Solidworks’ hardware certification page.

 Processing power